notqmail/notqmail.org/Home.md

 We're active on the [qmail mailing list](https://cr.yp.to/lists.html#qmail) and on [Freenode's](https://freenode.net/) `#qmail`.
 If you're reading this, you've found our GitHub repo.
 (We'll have a separate list where our commits get sent.)

 Say hi on the list and/or IRC and one of us will help you get started on your first contribution.

-# How to install

-Wait for our first notqmail release.
-Then build and install it just like qmail.

 # Are djb or any of the netqmail authors involved?